18F/handbook/_pages/policies/business-and-ops-policies/client-accounts.md

 title: Account management policy
 ---

-_This control document outlines how we conduct business._
+_This control document outlines how 18F conducts business._

 ## Why we enter into Interagency Agreements
 18F provides digital and digital-related services to federal agencies.
 18F is funded by the [Acquisition Services Fund](http://www.gsa.gov/portal/content/150047), which requires reimbursement in full.
 We therefore charge our clients — the federal agencies who engage us for project work — for our actual time and material costs, plus a fixed overhead amount.
 To do so, we enter into an [interagency agreement](/agreements) (IAA), with each of our clients.